The lasagna Monday

 Lorenz: “Um, I need to talk to my father…”

-Kris: “I don’t like pasta.”
+Kris: “I don’t even like pasta.”

-Elijah: “My mother makes them green…”
+Elijah: “My mother makes it green…”